docker/docs/ee/ucp/admin/configure/admission-controllers.md

 >{% include enterprise_label_shortform.md %}

 Admission controllers are plugins that govern and enforce how the cluster is used.
-There are two types of admission controllers used, Default and Custom.
+There are two types of admission controllers used, **Default** and **Custom**.

-This topic describes the current list of admission controllers used by Docker.

 ### Default
 - [NamespaceLifecycle](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#namespacelifecycle)